kwokkeith/Kepstone_Experimental_Robot/rpi/README.md

-# Cross-compiling ROS Binaries for Raspberry Pi 2 Zero W
+# Cross-Compiling ROS Noetic Rust Binaries for Raspberry Pi Zero 2 W

 This guide walks you through the process of cross-compiling ROS Noetic binaries for the Raspberry Pi Zero 2 W, which uses an ARM64 processor.
-Rather than compiling directly on the Pi — which is slow and resource-limited — this approach allows you to build binaries on a fast x86-64 machine and run them immediately on a fresh install of Raspberry Pi OS (Bookworm, 64-bit).
+Rather than compiling directly on the Pi — which is slow and resource-limited — this approach allows you to build binaries on a fast x86-64 machine and run them immediately on a fresh install of Raspberry Pi OS.

 ⚠️ Note: ROS Noetic is only officially supported on Ubuntu 20.04 (Focal), which reaches end-of-Life (EOL) in May 2025.
 It is strongly recommended to use Ubuntu 20.04 in a chroot, VM, or container for building, rather than on your host system.

 ---
-### 🚀 Why Cross-Compile?
+### ⚙️ Why Cross-Compile for the Pi?

 Cross-compiling provides more than just faster build times.
 Here are some major advantages: